 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) does not recognise driving anxiety as a specific condition.
 However, it does recognise phobias that are commonly associated with driving anxiety.

-So, what causes driving anxiety?
+What causes driving anxiety?

 Here are some tips: